The Best Ways To Avoid Wasp and Bee Stings

 What Is The Best Sting Cure?

-The best sting cure we found to consistently manage bee stings and wasp stings is a venom extractor immediately after being stung.
+The best sting cure we found to manage bee stings and wasp stings is a venom extractor.
+These must be used immediately after being stung.

 Swelling often subsides within a few minutes, but the ache remains for far longer because pain receptors have been stimulated.

 Other traditional remedies include devices to alleviate the symptoms following an insect sting.
-Bite and sting relief and sprays and creams, together with devices that combat itching stings and bites are all good to try.
+Bite and sting relief sprays and creams, together with devices that combat itching stings and bites are all useful.

-Everyone reacts differently to stings and bites, just as they will react differently to the benefits of bite and sting cures – both natural and pharmaceutical.
+Everyone reacts differently to stings and bites.
+People will also react differently to bite and sting cures – both natural and pharmaceutical.